-Course offerings reflect the 2018-2019 Elmhurst College Catalog.
+Course offerings reflect the 2021-2022 Elmhurst University Catalog.
 One unit of credit equals four semester hours.All MBA classes are .75 credits or 3 semester hours.

 This course covers a broad range of topics surrounding the management of organizations.
 Course topics include behavior in organizations, strategic human resource management, current production and operations techniques, and organizational structure and design.
 Change management techniques will be discussed.
 Course activities will develop and strengthen students’ organizational decision-making, analytical and communication skills.

 This course provides an in-depth exposure to the principles of financial and managerial accounting and the preparation, interpretation and analysis of general purpose financial statements for parties external to the organization.
 Topics such as cost behavior, activity-based costing, pricing, break-even and decision analysis, and budgeting and control are also covered.
 Emphasis is on the analysis and interpretation of accounting information and how financial statements interrelate, rather than on the preparation of different statements.

 This course adopts a hands-on and problem-based approach in offering students an overview of a number of data analysis and decision-making tools commonly encountered by managers in a business environment.
 The course will focus on helping students apply, with the aid of Microsoft Excel and other computer software programs, analytical tools such as statistical analysis, hypothesis testing, regression analysis, optimization techniques and project management.